lbl59/implementation-uncertainty/README.md

 To replicate the cmoputational experiment, follow the steps outlined below.
 Note that this experiment was run using high performance computing and cannot easily be replicated on a personal computer.
 To accurately replicate the experiment, please use parallel master-worker version of [Borg MOEA](http://borgmoea.org).
 You can request access to the source code [here](http://borgmoea.org/#contact).

 *Note: All filepaths in the code files provided should be modified to reflect current individual data and information locations.
 Only one bootstrapped realization is provided due to memory constraints.
-Please contact corresponding author at lbl59@cornell.edu for full set of realizations.*
+Please contact the corresponding author at lbl59@cornell.edu for full set of realizations.*

 ## Folders :file_folder:
 - `bootstrapping` Contains all code required to bootstrap the full set of 1000 DU SOWs.